oscardoudou/devops-pipeline/README.md

 ### 4. Special Component
 We use New Relic as a software monitoring tool.
 It provides customized analytics and application performance management solution that gives in-depth data visibility and analytics.
 New Relic's Application Monitoring tool or APM, provides us with detailed performance metrics for every aspect of our environment.
 We can see metrics like throughput, memory usage and CPU usage to monitor the system.
 We also show the web transaction time chart and the database transaction performance given by the underlying MongoDB database.

+We load tested the monitoring task by using [Siege](https://en.wikipedia.org/wiki/Siege_(software)).
+Concurrent users were simulated and the difference in flame graphs were noted for CPU utilization, memory usage etc. We noticed spikes for the same in sudden increase of users.

 To set up New Relic, we first install the NodeJS APM distribution available for New Relic.
 We copy the license key to newrelic.js file to connect our app with New Relic dashboard and finally include it in our startup script to send real time app data to New Relic.